SEER Stat Fact Sheets: Esophageal Cancer

-Lifetime Risk: Lifetime risk is the probability of developing or dying from a disease in the course of one's lifespan.
-Based on the most recent data, approximately 0.5 percent of men and women will be diagnosed with esophageal cancer at some point during their lifetime, based on 2008-2010 data.
+Lifetime Risk of Developing Cancer: Approximately 0.5 percent of men and women will be diagnosed with esophageal cancer at some point during their lifetime, based on 2008-2010 data.

-Prevalence of this cancer: There are an estimated 33,839 people currently living with esophageal cancer in the United States.
+Prevalence of this cancer: In 2011, there were an estimated 34,551 people living with esophageal cancer in the United States.

 Survival StatisticsShow More

 How Many People Survive 5 Years Or More after Being Diagnosed with Esophageal Cancer?